narula/narula.github.io/_posts/2026-04-20-bitcoin-and-quantum-a-roadmap.md

 ![Roadmap for making coins PQ-safe](https://nehanarula.org/assets/pq-safe-bitcoin.png)

 *Proposed roadmap for mitigations.
 The actions in the blue dashed boxes help with the blue triangle; the actions in the purple dashed boxes are only needed for the purple trapezoid.
 We cannot have PQ-safe outputs until the first activation happens; we do not need to consider whether or not to freeze coins until closer to Q-Day.
 Even if the second soft fork doesn’t activate, or we can’t reach agreement, the blue triangle Bitcoin is PQ-safe.
-Inspired by a slide from Ethan Heilman’s Cryptographic Agility talk, which you can see once recordings come online from the 2026 MIT Bitcoin Expo or 2026 OPNEXT.*
+Inspired by a slide from [Ethan Heilman’s Cryptographic Agility talk](https://youtu.be/QoIqsKgqfHg?t=6772) from the 2026 MIT Bitcoin Expo or 2026 OPNEXT.*

 # Counterarguments